Skip to Content

 These power surges or spikes are usually caused by lightning, damaged transformer, or other electrical disturbances.

-Caution: Though the power board is great in wire management, plug a microwave oven into a power strip that can handle the amperage.
+Caution: Though the power board is great in wire management, plug a portable microwave oven into a power strip that can handle the amperage.
 If unsure, best to plug the device into a dedicated electrical circuit.

-Add Lighting.Illuminating the area above the microwave on the island makes it easier and safer when placing and getting food.
+Add Lighting.
+Illuminating the area above the device on the island makes it easier and safer when placing and getting food.
 Add a task light or install under-cabinet lighting.

 Use a Trim Kit.
 A trim kit can help the microwave blend seamlessly into your kitchen design.
 It’s important to choose the right size and model of trim kit to ensure a proper fit.

 Consider placing a child lock and other safety features.
-As the microwave is positioned in the lower cabinets, it can be easily reached by children or pets.
+As the device is positioned in the lower cabinets, it can be easily reached by children or pets.
 Be sure to install child lock safety features to prevent accidents.

-Are Microwaves In Islands Too Low
+Are Microwaves Placed in Islands Too Low

-Kitchen with countertops, drawers, cabinets, pendant lighting, microwave in island, and wood floorsMicrowaves in islands can pose a usability problem if you install the appliance and integrate it too low in the kitchen island.
-A low placement is one of the reasons why some homeowners find this option undesirable due to the need to crouch down just to use the microwave oven.
+Microwaves in islands can pose a usability problem if you install the appliance and integrate it too low in the kitchen island.
+A low placement is one of the reasons why some homeowners find this option undesirable due to the need to crouch down to use the microwave oven.

-An alternative to this is to install a microwave drawer which will have a lower profile and may be able to be installed higher in the island cabinet.
+An alternative to this is to install a microwave drawer, which will have a lower profile and may be able to be installed higher in the island cabinet.
 One of the downsides of using a drawer style is they are generally much harder to keep clean.

-Kitchen with cabinets, refrigerator, wood floors, pendant lights, backsplash, range hood, microwave in island, and windowsYes, you can put a countertop microwave oven on an island because this type of microwave is what it is structured for in the first place.
-This traditional type of microwave oven is easy to place in the kitchen but it also takes up too much counter space that if you like moving freely while preparing and cooking food, this might be a hindrance for you.
+Yes, you can put a countertop microwave oven on an island because this type is what it is structured for in the first place.
+This traditional type of portable oven is easy to place in the kitchen, but it also takes up too much counter space that if you like moving freely while preparing and cooking food, this might hinder you.

-You can use a countertop microwave and place it in an island as long as there is a power outlet that can be used by the appliance.
-But if you’re talking about building it into the island itself, most models and designs of countertop microwave ovens are not practical to be used for the customized island microwave.
+However, if you’re talking about building it into the island itself, most models and designs of countertop microwave ovens are not practical to be used for the customized island cabinet.

 See more related content in our article about steam oven vs. microwave on this page.